 Grammar

-Grammage is a unit used to describe the weight of fabrics, but also papers and foils.
+Grammage is a unit used to describe the weight of fabrics, as well as papers and films.
 The unit of measurement always refers to an area of one square meter.
-The grammage refers to the weight of the fabric in grams per square meter (g/m²).
-This plays a crucial role in the effect of textiles.
+Grammage therefore denotes the fabric weight in grams per square meter (g/m²).
+This plays a crucial role in the performance of textiles.

 What is "Nm"?

-“Nm” is the abbreviation for numerical-metric.
-The higher the numerical metric value, the finer the yarn.
-A yarn with Nm 9 is three times thinner than a yarn with Nm 3.
+"Nm" is the abbreviation for numerical-metric.
+The higher the numerical-metric value, the finer the yarn.
+A yarn with Nm 9 is therefore three times thinner than a yarn with Nm 3.

 Twisted yarns

-Nm 30/2 is a double-twisted yarn.
-This means that 30 meters of yarn weighs 2 grams.
-In simple terms, the overall fineness would be Nm 15.
-This results in a barrel length of 1,500 meters per 100 grams.
+Nm 30/2 is a two-ply yarn.
+This means that 30 meters of the yarn weigh 2 grams.
+To simplify, the overall fineness would be Nm 15.
+This results in a running length of 1,500 meters per 100 grams.

 What does Nm have to do with grammage?

-Both Nm and grammage tell us something about our material.
+Both Nm and grammage tell us something about our fabric.
 Nm tells us how fine the yarns used for our fabric are.
-Grammar can tell us something about the thickness of our fabric.
+Grammage tells us something about the thickness of our fabric.

-Which grammage is best depends on the intended use of the material.
-The grammage can influence the look and feel of the textile.
-If you would like to have textiles manufactured by us, we offer you various textile products made from different raw materials and different grammages.
-If you don't know which grammage is suitable, we will be happy to advise you so that the textile ultimately turns out the way you imagined it.
+The ideal fabric weight depends on the intended use of the fabric.
+The weight influences the look and feel of the textile.
+If you would like us to produce textiles for you, we offer a variety of textile products made from different raw materials and in various weights.
+If you are unsure which weight is right for you, we would be happy to advise you so that the finished textile meets your expectations.

-Grammar doesn't just say something about the weight of a material.
-It also influences the durability of the fabric, as well as the look and feel of the finished textile product.
-However, you should note that a thicker fabric is not necessarily better than a thinner fabric.
-Likewise, a thinner, finer fabric is not automatically of higher quality than a thicker fabric.
+Fabric weight (grammage) tells you more than just how heavy a fabric is.
+It also affects the fabric's durability, as well as the look and feel of the finished textile product.
+However, you should keep in mind that a thicker fabric isn't necessarily better than a thinner one.
+Likewise, a thinner, finer fabric isn't automatically of higher quality than a thicker one.

 The quality depends on the material and the manufacturing process.
-Depending on the purpose for which a material is manufactured, the grammage must be determined individually.
-The grammage of a fabric that is suitable for thin blouses is no worse quality than that used for a thicker hoody.
-The grammage must always be matched to the corresponding textile in order to achieve the desired effect.
+Depending on the intended purpose of a fabric, its weight (grammage) must be determined individually.
+A fabric suitable for thin blouses is not necessarily of lower quality than one used for a thicker hoodie.
+The weight must always be matched to the specific garment to achieve the desired effect.

 How can you calculate the grammage?

-The factor 10,000 only applies if the dimensions are given in cm.
-Because that is the conversion factor from cm² to m².
+.
+The factor 10,000 is only used if the dimensions are given in centimeters, as this is the conversion factor from cm² to m².

-Although the grammage doesn't tell us anything about the quality of a fabric, it does give us information about the different thicknesses of a fabric if the material is the same and the same method of production.
-For T-shirts, for example, grammages of 150-200 g/m² are suitable.
-But there are also thinner qualities for airy shirts with grammages under 120 g/m².
-There are also significantly thicker T-shirts with weights over 220 g/m².
-A jersey fabric with a grammage of 280-300 g/m² is already well suited for light sweatshirts.
+While the weight per square meter (g/m²) doesn't tell us anything about the quality of a fabric, it does indicate different thicknesses of the same material and manufacturing process.
+For example, weights of 150-200 g/m² are suitable for T-shirts.
+However, there are also thinner fabrics for airy shirts with weights below 120 g/m².
+Similarly, there are also significantly thicker T-shirts with weights above 220 g/m².
+A jersey fabric with a weight of 280-300 g/m² is already well-suited for lightweight sweatshirts.